 In order to provide content in the best possible form, our website uses plugins from YouTube for the integration of video content.
 The provider of the video portal is YouTube, LLC, 901 Cherry Ave, San Bruno, CA 94066, USA.
 When a page with an integrated YouTube plugin is called up, a connection to YouTube’s servers is established.
 The plugin informs YouTube that you as a user have visited this website.
 If you are logged into your YouTube account, YouTube can assign your surfing behavior directly to your personal profile.
 You can prevent this by logging out beforehand.

-This data transmission to Vimeo takes place on the basis of art.
-6 par.
-1 p.
-1 f) GDPR on the basis of our legitimate interest in making our website provision more attractive for our website visitors and linking our website to our video channel with Vimeo.
+This data transmission to Vimeo takes place on the basis of Art.
+6 para.
+1 sentence 1 lit. f GDPR on the basis of our legitimate interest in making our website provision more attractive for our website visitors and linking our website to our video channel with Vimeo.

 In the case of collection and processing of personal data, the information is transmitted in encrypted form, in order to prevent misuse of the data by third parties.
 Our precautions are continuously reviewed in accordance with technological developments.